A123 Systems: Product recall

 In early 2012, the company announced the replacement of defective battery packs and modules supplied to about five customers, including Fisker Automotive.
 The defect caused a Fisker Karma to shut down in a Consumer Reports test.
 It estimated the recall would cost about US$55 million.
-Fisker reduced its purchase order of battery from the company to lower its inventory.
+Fisker reduced its purchase order of batteries from the company to lower its inventory.
 Cylindrical cells made in China that are used by BMW and others were declared as not affected.

 Wanxiang acquisition and bankruptcy

 In August 2012, Chinese automotive components manufacturer Wanxiang Group agreed to invest up to $465 million to acquire as much as 80% of A123 Systems; but the acquisition was not completed before A123 filed for bankruptcy.

 In early October 2012, the A123 Systems' stock was trading for 27 cents per share, down from a 52-week high of $4.44 per share about a year beforehand.

 On October 16, 2012, A123 filed for bankruptcy protection under Chapter 11.
-On January 28, 2013, Wanxiang America purchased the preponderance of A123's assets out of bankruptcy for $256.6M and organized A123Systems, LLC.

-An earlier statement, released by A123 Systems in early October, said that it had entered an asset purchase agreement with Johnson Controls, with the stipulation that the company's bid must be approved by a US bankruptcy court and could be topped by a rival bidder.
+The filing listed assets of $459.8 million and liabilities of $376 million.
+An earlier statement, released by A123 Systems in early October, said that it had entered an asset purchase agreement with Johnson Controls, a supplier to A123, for $125 million, with the stipulation that the company's bid must be approved by a US bankruptcy court and could be topped by a rival bidder.
 Johnson did not win the bankruptcy auction and withdrew its bid in early December.

-On October 16, 2012, A123 filed for bankruptcy protection under Chapter 11.
-The filing listed assets of $459.8 million and liabilities of $376 million.
-The company also stated that its automotive assets would be purchased by Johnson Controls, a supplier to A123, for $125 million.
 On January 28, 2013, Wanxiang America purchased the preponderance of A123's assets out of bankruptcy for $256.6M and created A123Systems, LLC.
 The government business was sold to US firm Navitas Systems for $2.25m.